 Liz obtained her PhD in Veterinary Education in 2012 for her thesis "Defining and Teaching Veterinary Professionalism".
-She holds Membership of the Academy of Medical Educators.
+She holds Membership of the Academy of Medical Educators and is now an elected council member.
 She was awarded a second Lord Dearing Award for outstanding teaching in 2012, and a National Teaching Fellowship in 2016.

-Liz Mossop is Associate Professor of Veterinary Education, with a remit for leading undergraduate teaching and assessment at the veterinary school.
+Liz Mossop is Professor of Veterinary Education, with a remit for leading teaching and assessment at the veterinary school.
 As Sub-Dean for Teaching, Learning and Assessment she chairs the school teaching committee and develops curriculum strategy as well as providing day to day operational leadership for the delivery of teaching and assessment.
+She is heavily involved with all aspects of student engagement with operational and strategic aspects of teaching and assessment.